 The MINI Electric is based on the same body shell as the 3-Door Hatch, with a number of specific differences.
 An embossed MINI Electric logo appears on car's side scuttles, as well as on the tailgate and front radiator grille.
 The front grille features the hallmark hexagonal shape but is closed, as the car requires less cooling.
 This also contributes to sleek aerodynamics, as do the enclosed undercarriage and the rear apron.
-This model shares the recent updates visited upon the wider MINI Hatch range.
+There's also a limited-run Convertible version.
+Whatever MINI Electric model you choose, you'll find that it shares the recent updates visited upon the wider MINI Hatch range.
 That means the front-view is dominated by a larger radiator grille panel with a black, hexagonal surround.
 The position lights have been replaced by vertical air inlets to optimise aerodynamics and the central bumper strip is now in body colour, rather than black.
 The wheel arches have smarter contours, the side indicators have been re-designed to feature LED technology and at the back of the car, the fog light is now integrated into the rear apron as a narrow LED unit.
 Inside, recent changes include a re-designed sports leather steering wheel and a smarter structure for the various keypads.
 Through the wheel, you view a 5.5-inch colour screen to replace conventional instrument gauges.
 Road speed is shown at the centre in figures with a peripheral scale band, as well as information on the charge level of the battery, the selected MINI Driving Mode, the status of the driver assistance systems and check control messages.
 In addition, details of the available range, current drive power, outside temperature, time and mileage are displayed, with traffic sign detection reports and directions from the navigation system.
 An 8.8-inch centre infotainment screen is now standard, rather than being an expensive extra.
 Boot volume can be compromised in electric cars but the MINI Electric retains the full MINI Hatch 211-litres, expanding to 731-litres when the rear backrests are folded down.

 You might think, as we do, that the main issue here is driving range.
-MINI claims that this car will cover between 124 and 145 miles in the WLTP cycle.
-Which doesn't sound very much in an era when the similarly-sized full-electric Peugeot e-208 and Vauxhall Corsa-e models will do over 200 miles.
+MINI claims that this car will cover between 140 and 145 miles in the WLTP cycle.
+The Convertible version only does up to 125 miles.
+Either way, it doesn't sound very much in an era when the similarly-sized full-electric Peugeot e-208 and Vauxhall Corsa-e models will do over 200 miles.
 Even BMW's i3 EV goes at least 20% further than a MINI Electric.
 MINI bullishly says this isn't a problem because a long driving range isn't really needed in an urban-based car.
 The brand has worked out that the average daily driving distance for a MINI customer is 23 miles - though we've heard that argument before and in our view, it doesn't excuse feeble driving range provision.
 Rather more pertinently, the company also points out the issue of cost and weight.
 The larger the battery, the more expensive and heavy it will be, which of course then affects performance and handling - both crucial criteria for a potential buyer of this car.
 Hence BMW's decision to specify a relatively compact 32.5kEWh battery here which, it reckons, gives the best trade-off between purchase price, handling and driving range.
 It also means relatively quick charging times.
 Charging from empty to 80% at an AC 11KW point takes two and a half hours - or three and a half hours to you charge to 100%.
 You can charge from empty to 80% at a DC 50KW charging point in just 35 minutes.
 The charging plug is located above the right-hand rear wheel, where the petrol filler would normally be.

 By Jonathan Crouch